mainmatter/playbook/project-flow/full-service/README.md

 In each pass through the stages, we release what we built - ideally into a production environment so real users can access the system.
-For the initial release, that will include choosing and setting up the server infrastructure and deployment process while subsequent increments will leverage that infrastructure.
-Depending on the client's requirements, we can operate and maintain the infrastructure after the project completes.
+For the initial release, that task will include choosing and setting up the server infrastructure and deployment process while subsequent increments will build on top of that infrastructure.
+Depending on the client's requirements, we can operate and maintain the application after the project completes.

 ## Evaluation

-Every increment of the project that is completed and released should be evaluated for whether the assumptions made in the definition and conception phases prove true in reality.
-Ideally that evaluation can be conducted based on interaction by real users with the system, leveraging data extracted from the system or getting feedback from users directly.
-We will also collect metrics for the KPIs defined in the [Definition phase](#definition) and validate those improved as intended.
+Every increment of the project that is completed and released should be evaluated for whether the assumptions made in the definition and conception stages prove true in reality.
+Ideally that evaluation can be conducted based on interaction of real users with the application, either based on data captured with an analytics system or getting feedback from users directly.
+We will also collect metrics for the KPIs defined in the [Definition stage](#definition) and validate those improved as intended.

 ## Iteration

 Once we completed a pass through the stages, we will go on to the next pass if there is work left in the project.
-Depending on the learnings from the previous pass, it might or might not be necessary to go through the [Definition phase](#definition) again and reconsider some of the assumptions.
-If that is not necessary, we can go to the conception phase directly and conceptualize, scope and implement the next set of features.
+Depending on the learnings from the previous pass, it might or might not be necessary to go through the [Definition stage](#definition) again and reconsider some of the assumptions.
+If that is not necessary, we can go to the conception stage directly and conceptualize, scope and implement the next set of features.